Wendy Carlos: Gender transition

 Carlos became aware of her gender dysphoria at an early age, recalling: "I was about five or six ...
 I remember being convinced I was a little girl, much preferring long hair and girls' clothes, and not knowing why my parents didn't see it clearly".
 While at Brown, she went on a date with a girl and felt "so jealous of her I was beside myself".

 Sometime after entering graduate school at Columbia University in the fall of 1962, she encountered studies of transgender issues for the first time, which explained to her what she was feeling.
 In the summer of 1966, New York sexologist Harry Benjamin published his landmark book The Transsexual Phenomenon describing and explaining the affirmative treatment path he pioneered.
 In the fall of 1967, Carlos began counseling with him (well before Switched-On Bach).

 By early 1968, Carlos had begun hormone replacement treatment under Benjamin's care, which began altering her appearance.
 That created some problems for Carlos when Switched-On Bach became an unexpected hit after its release in October 1968.

 Prior to a live performance of excerpts from the album with the St. Louis Symphony Orchestra, Carlos was apprehensive about appearing in public.
 She put on fake sideburns and a man's wig, and drew on facial hair with an eyebrow pencil to appear more masculine.
 She did the same thing again when she met Kubrick, and for an appearance on The Dick Cavett Show in 1970.

 Finally, the commercial success of Switched-On Bach allowed Carlos the funds to undergo feminizing surgery in May 1972, although for marketing reasons she released two more albums as Walter Carlos (1973's Switched-On Bach II and 1975's By Request).

 Carlos disclosed her transgender status in a series of interviews with Arthur Bell held between December 1978 and January 1979, published in the May 1979 issue of Playboy magazine.
 She explained in Playboy that she had "always been concerned with liberation, and [I was] anxious to liberate myself".
 In 1985, Carlos spoke about the reaction to her transition: "The public turned out to be amazingly tolerant or, if you wish, indifferent ...
 There had never been any need of this charade to have taken place.
 It had proven a monstrous waste of years of my life."

 The first album released after the Playboy interview, Switched-On Brandenburgs (1980), and all subsequent releases and re-releases, have been issued under the name Wendy Carlos.

 Lawsuit

-In 1998, Carlos sued the songwriter/artist Momus for $22 million regarding the song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that after the gender-affirming surgery Wendy could travel back in time to marry her pre-transition self, Walter.
+In 1998, Carlos sued the songwriter/artist Momus for $22 million regarding the song "Walter Carlos" (from the album The Little Red Songbook, released that year), which postulated that after the gender-affirming surgery Wendy could travel back in time to marry her pre-transition self.
 The case was settled out of court, with Momus agreeing to remove the song from subsequent editions of the CD and owing $30,000 in legal fees.